 Taking the role of creative director at Moschino in 2013, Scott has brought the Italian fashion house back into the spotlight with his unique blend of satire, humour and pop culture iconography-inspired designs.
-To date, Scott has reinterpreted the logos of Barbie, McDonalds, Coca Cola and Loony Tunes in his Moschino collections.
-His idiosyncratic designs have seen the Insta-famous designer amass a cult following.
+To dateInspired by American consumer culture, Scott has reinterpreted the logos of brand such as Barbie, McDonalds, Coca Cola and the Loony Tunes in his Moschino collections, largely boosting sales by double digit growth upon his appointment.
+Moschino, backed by parent company Aeffe, now makes up around 71 percent of the Aeffe group’s sales and sees most of its success in its founding country, Italy.
+His idiosyncratic approach to designs has struck ongoing collaborations with Longchamp, Swatch, and Adidas dating back to 2002.
+His 2008 Adidas winged high-top sneaker is a recognised hallmark of his collaborations, inspiring a fragrance modelled after the shoe.seen the Insta-famous designer amass a cult following.

 Scott was born in Kansas City and raised on a livestock farm in Missouri.
 Determined to make it in fashion – and to live in Paris – he took French lessons from 14-years-old.
 He graduated from the Pratt School of Design in New York in 1996, interning at Moschino in the PR department in his senior year.

 By the time he presented his fourth collection, Scott counted Björk as one of his customers; she was rapidly joined by the likes of Madonna, Kylie Minogue and Britney Spears.
-Scott can also be credited with dressing Rihanna, Miley Cyrus and Nicki Minaj before they shot to international fame.
+Scott can also be credited with dressing other pop culture icons such as Rihanna, Miley Cyrus and Nicki Minaj rapper A$AP rocky before they shot to international fame.
+His creations are hallmarks in pop history, as he notably created Britney spears flight-attendant outfit in the “Toxic” music video, and designed longtime muse Katy Perry’s Super Bowl look in 2019, and Met gala look in 2019.
 This affiliation with celebrities saw Scott take his eponymous label from Paris to LA in 2001.
-Since then, Scott has effectively leveraged his relationships with pop icons and Instagram stars to ensure both Moschino and his eponymous label have high visibility and rising sales.
+Since then, Scott has effectively leveraged his these relationships with pop icons and Instagram stars to ensure both Moschino and his eponymous label have high visibility and rising sales.